 Topics you may explore in a FinTech masters include decentralised finance, tech disruption in payments, tech disruption in borrowing, technical tools for FinTech, data management, and robo-advisory services...
 READ MORE

 Financial expertise is needed in virtually all organisations, including public and non-profit entities.
 A job in the finance sector can be modest and include tasks such as data entry and producing simple sales reports using software.
-But, at the other end of the scale, you could be guiding multi-billion-dollar decisions around business activities or financial investments.
+But, at the other end of the scale, you could be guiding multi-billion-dollar decisions around business activities or capital investments.

 Some of the biggest employers of finance professionals are: